babbu325/url_content_downloader/README.md

 ###  Run the Application
 - go run cmd/main.go -input "csx file path"

-Output files will be saved to the project `urlContent/` directory as `.txt`.
+Output files will be saved to the project `urlContent/` directory as `.txt` file.
+Make sure `urlContent` dir exists.

 ---